ProjectsKoryHasWorkedOn/ProjectsKoryHasWorkedOn/README.md

 I enjoy working on pet projects.
 I'm putting on projects I've worked on (and haven't lost the files for 😢) on GitHub
-* I have, for example, lost files for a recreation of Pong in GameMaker (end of 2014) with AI or human opponent, special abilities, different levels, and so on from years ago
+* I have, for example, lost files for a recreation of Pong in GameMaker (end of 2014) with AI or human opponent, special abilities, different levels, and so on.
+This isn't end of the world though as I have a project in mind that will be more original, fun, useful, and show off more of what I am capable of

 👨‍💻 I’m currently working on ...